2015 ISEP Comparison to 2012

 Energy Code Resources

-For more information or to update the Georgia Building Officials Directory, please contact:
+For more information please contact:

-Office of Construction Codes and Industrialized Buildings (404)679-3118.
+Codes and Industrialized Buildings (404)679-3118.